Anuluxmy/Makersbnb/README.md

 7b.
 ```
-As an owner
+As an guest
-So that I can maximize occupancy
+So that I can have most options to book
-I want to be able to take multiple bookings on a space until confirmed
+I want to place booking on space that have unconfirmed bookings
 ```
 Noun: user, booking, space

-Verb: confirm
+Verb: submit booking